 If you’re on the hunt for a new fan or air conditioner to tackle the heatwave, your first step is to shop the sales.
 My biggest tip when buying anything is to make a list of what you want and need from a product, so I encourage you to do this before buying a new fan or air conditioner.
 While fans and air conditioners are both cooling devices, they are different from one another.
 Fans circulate the natural air around your home and air conditioners generate cold air.
 Due to these differences, fans can lean more towards the cheaper side whereas air conditioners are typically more expensive.
 If you’re on a budget or have a smaller living space, I’d suggest looking for a fan but if you have a larger home, an air conditioner is probably best for you.

 Now you’ve decided what you want, it’s time to hunt for the best prices.
 Luckily, cheap fan and air conditioner deals are available during sales seasons when you actually need them, like spring and summer.
-Your go-to retailers to shop for cheap fan and air conditioners are Amazon (opens in new tab), Currys (opens in new tab), Argos (opens in new tab), Very (opens in new tab), John Lewis (opens in new tab), Appliances Direct (opens in new tab) and AO.com (opens in new tab).
+Your go-to retailers to shop for cheap fan and air conditioners are Amazon, Currys, Argos, Very, John Lewis, Appliances Direct and AO.com.
 These retailers offer big price cuts on popular brands and devices but if you want to save even more money, have a look at eBay. eBay has amazing deals on both new and refurbished fans and air conditioners, including models from Dyson, Beldray and HOMCOM.
-Check out the best fan and air conditioner deals (opens in new tab) for more.
+Check out the best fan and air conditioner deals for more.